Xed-Editor/Xed-Editor/README.md

 ```

-Devlopment of this is temporarily halted until I get a pc
+Devlopment of this app is temporarily halted until I get a pc

  ```